jkingyens/binder/readme.md

 # Defining a Course

-A course is specified in JSON.
-Videos are sourced off the local filesystem with path relative to spec file.
-Here is a sample with just one module and one video file:
+Make sure you have all the videos for the course downloaded to your local disk.
+Then, define the course with a JSON file:

 ```
 {